The ultimate guide to FedRamp

-Why is FedRAMP certification important?
+Why is FedRAMP authorization important?

 FedRAMP is designed to ensure that cloud-based services used by federal agencies are secure and compliant with government regulations.
 To achieve this, the program requires cloud service providers to undergo a rigorous security assessment and authorization process.
 This process involves a series of steps, including a security assessment, a review of the provider’s security controls, and authorization from the appropriate government agency.
-The security assessment and authorization process for FedRAMP is based on:

-- 14 applicable laws and regulations, and
+1. 14 applicable laws and regulations, and

-- 19 standards and guidance documents.
+2. 19 standards and guidance documents.

 These documents outline the security requirements for cloud services, including the use of encryption, data protection, and access control.
 The security requirements are designed to ensure that the cloud service provider is able to protect the data of the federal government and its citizens.